Stevia And Belly Fat

 It is interesting to note that from research carried out on the efficacy and tolerability of oral stevioside in patients with mild essential hypertension, stevia has the potential to reduce blood pressure in the body (7).
 It is said to have cardiotonic actions, which can bring the blood pressure to a reasonable level and regulate how the heart beats.

-Many things contribute to obesity and being overweight, like a high consumption of foods that give energy and are rich in fat and added sugar.
-Stevia, which does not have sugar and contains very few calories (if there is any), helps in reducing the amount of energy consumed without sacrificing sweetness.
+Many things contribute to obesity and being overweight, like a high consumption of energy-dense foods rich in fat and added sugar.
+Stevia, which does not have sugar and contains very few calories, helps in reducing the amount of energy consumed without sacrificing sweetness.

 Based on a review carried out by the European Food Safety Committee in 2010 on different food additives, it was found out that steviol glycosides are not likely to cause any allergic reactions whenever they are consumed in foods (9).

 Considering the health benefits that stevia offers, it is not out of place to ask if stevia is bad for you or not.
 While no research has explicitly stated that stevia is bad for health, there are some side effects that could potentially crop up in the process of using this natural sweetener.
 Some of which are discussed below (5):

 Steviol glycosides have the possibility of interfering with hormones that the endocrine system controls.
 A study carried out in 2016 on the possible danger of steviol glycosides found out that human sperm cells exposed to stevia had a higher amount of progesterone (12).